MackinationsAi/Upgraded-Depth-Anything-V2/README.md

 ## Triton Dependency Wheel

-***This dependency .whl is automatically downloaded to main tree repo folder when you run the one_click_install.bat.
+***This dependency .whl is automatically downloaded to the main/tree repo-folder when you run the one_click_install.bat.
 (I only provided the download link here incase you want to download it elsewhere for use outside this repo.)***

 | Dependency | Params | Wheel |